San Jose crime family: Figlia as Boss

 Emmanuel J. Figlia was the boss over the remaining crime family.
 He was considered an underboss to Marino.
 In 1998 Salvatore Marino, son of the previously mentioned Angelo, was released from San Quentin Prison.
 The crime family took a large blow after the deaths of Frank Maestri and Vito Frank Adragna.
 Adragna died on April 7, 2008, he was 90.
 Figlia died of natural causes on September 25, 2009.
+Vito Frank Adragna, a former consigliere in the family, died a year prior.

 Current status

-Emmanuel Joseph Figlia was the boss over the remaining Cerrito Crime Family from 1983 to 1995.
-Salvatore "Sal" Marino was released from San Quentin Prison in 1998 and is said to have taken over the crime family.
-Figlia died on September 25, 2009.
-He was 91 years old.
-They also lost Vito Frank Adragna a year earlier.
-Adragna was a consigliere in the crime family.
+Emmanuel Figlia was the last boss of the crime family.
 There has been an increase of Asian and Mexican gangs located where the former position of the Cerrito crime family was.
 The family is now believed to be defunct.

+What was thought to be the last surviving member of the family, Donato "Danny" Ditri, died December 9, 2021.
+He was 89 years old.